opus1993/pubrepo/content/post/Rresources/index.md

 ## Machine Learning
 Mastery of the wide array of Machine Learning techniques in real business contexts requires a broad and deep study.
 Long-time engineers like me often make the mistake of skipping ahead to the Kaggle award winning algorithms and the CV buzzwords.
 We're smart.
 Just wing it, right? *This is a bad idea.*

 The leading edge of thinking in many ML areas is changing rapidly.
-These are a good starting point:
+These are just a starting point:

 |     |    |
 |:----|:---|